descarteslabs/descarteslabs-python/README.md

 ## [Unreleased]
 - `Metadata.search` no longer has a 10,000-item limit, and the number of items returned will be closer to `limit`.
+- Tasks now support passing modules, data and requirements along with the function code, allowing for a more complex and customized execution environment.

 ## [0.15.0] - 2019-01-09
 ### Added